-Notifying the Grants Office of Your Intent to Apply
+Notifying the Grants Office of Intent to Apply

-- 1. Fill out the "Intent to Apply" form and obtain approval signatures from the school principal or department manager.
-This form is available on the Grants Office internal "MySPS" webpage.\All grants must demonstrate alignment with the Strategic Plan.
-Alignment must be described on the form. - 2.
-Requests will be reviewed, and an approval determination will be made within two business days.
-This may be dependent on the availability of senior leadership, when required.
+- Fill out the "Intent to Apply" form and obtain approval signatures from the school principal or department manager.
+This form is available on the Grants Office internal "MySPS" webpage.All grants must demonstrate alignment with the Strategic Plan.
+Alignment must be described on the form. - Each school/department is responsible for submitting their final proposal to the funder.
+Make an extra copy for the Office of Grants & Fiscal Compliance for mandatory recordkeeping.

-- 3. The grant application/proposal is due to the Office of Grants & Fiscal Compliance for review a minimum of 10 business days before the grant due date.
-The Office of Grants & Fiscal Compliance will obtain appropriate district signatures, as required. - 4.
-Completed proposals will be edited by the Office of Grants & Fiscal Compliance as required. - 5.
-Each school/department is responsible for submitting their final proposal to the funder.
-Make an extra copy for the Office of Grants & Fiscal Compliance for mandatory record-keeping.
 Grants to state and federal governmental agencies must be submitted by the Office of Grants & Fiscal Compliance regardless of who is applying (i.e., school or central office).

 Per school board policy 6114, grants over \$250,000 per school year require school board approval before the funds can be used.
 Program managers, working in tandem with the Office of Grants & Fiscal Compliance, are responsible for completing a Board Action Report (BAR) to be submitted to the appropriate board committee for approval and for vote by the school board.
-It typically takes up to two months from the time a BAR is written to final approval.
+It typically takes up to six weeks from the time a BAR is written to final approval.